mtds/es_chef/README.md

 Requirements
 ------------

+#### breaking changes

+Till version '0.1.10' this cookbook can be used with ES up to version 1.7.x.
+In order to use ES version 2.x it is necessary to use version '0.1.11'.

 #### packages
 - `openjdk-7-jdk` - Java is needed to run Elasticsearch (in this case the latest OpenJDK version).